Huntington Beach

 The city has four elementary school districts: Huntington Beach City School District with 9 schools and Ocean View School District with 15.
 A small part of the city is also served by the Fountain Valley School District and Westminster School District.

-The public television station KOCE-TV operates from the Golden West College campus, in conjunction with the Golden West College Media Arts program.
+The public television station KOCE-TV operates from the Golden West College campus.[citation needed]

 The Wave Section of the Orange County Register covers Huntington Beach.[118]

 Most Huntington Beach households have at least one car.
-In 2015, only 2.6 percent of Huntington Beach households lacked a car, which decreased slightly to 2.2 percent in 2016.
-The national average was 8.7 percent in 2016.
-Huntington Beach averaged fully two cars per household in 2016, compared to a national average of 1.8.[139]
+In 2016, 2.2 percent of Huntington Beach households lacked a car; the national average was 8.7 percent.
+Huntington Beach averaged two cars per household in 2016; the national average was 1.8.[121]

 The local oil has such extreme mercury contamination that metallic mercury is regularly drained from oil pipelines and equipment.
 Oil operations increase when the price of oil rises.
 Some oil fields have been approved for development.
 The worst-polluted areas have been reclaimed as parks.
-At least one Superfund site, too contaminated to be a park, is at the junction of Magnolia and Hamilton streets, near Edison High School.[141]
+At least one Superfund site, too contaminated to be a park, is here.[128]
 On October 2, 2021, an oil spill occurred after a pipe burst, sending oil into the ocean and on the beach.
-The nearby Talbert Wetlands were affected, and the Pacific Airshow had to cancel the planned show for that day to prevent further damage.